sodadata/docs/soda-cl/anomaly-detection.md

 ### Large boundaries that ignore anomalies

 Consider the graph below that illustrates two issues with the anomaly detection behavior.
 First, the predicted trend underfits the area encapsulated within the blue rectangle.
-The underfitted model may raise false negatives and could some anomalies.
+The model may recognize false negatives, ignoring some anomalies.
 The second issue is that due to the anomalous records inside the red rectangle, the model's confidence interval becomes very large.
 This large confidence interval may also result in missed anomalies.

 ![ad-coverage-anomaly-feedbacks](/assets/images/ad-coverage-anomaly-feedbacks.png){:height="700px" width="700px"}